IshanManchanda/pyreCAPTCHA/README.md

 ### Things I've Learnt
 - Having a computer mimic human mouse movements :P
 - Using PIL to take and save screenshots
-- Using numpy + OpenCV to find an image inside another (taking into account different screen resolutions, so no linear search)
+- Using numpy + OpenCV to perform template matching (finding an image inside another)